 California State University Systemwide Scholarships

 The Director of Financial Aid will coordinate all required information for selected candidates.
-The Deadline to submit applications to the Financial Aid Office is April 20, 2021.
+The Deadline to submit applications to the Financial Aid Office is April 29, 2022.
+These scholarships are for students who have matriculated at Cal Maritime and have a CSU GPA.

 CSU Trustees' Award for Outstanding Achievement